Updated: Apr 13

 Back to the basics first.
 What is an auction?

 Quite simply, an auction is an open bidding competition between interested buyers.
-All interested buyers for the property will get together at a set place and time, and everyone start shouting out the price they are willing to pay for the property.
+All interested buyers for the property will come together at a set place and time, and everyone start shouting out the price they are willing to pay for the property.
 This bidding session is facilitated by a licenced Auctioneer, whose job is to make sure the bidding process is held in an organised manner.

 What do you need to know about auctions?